 Basic English proficiency for intermediate English as a Second Language students.
 Emphasis is on the appropriate use of academic vocabulary, grammatical structures, verbal expression, and cultural inferences.
-(1)
+(1) Lecture: 3hrs/wk.

 Prerequisites: This course is designed for students with TOEFL scores from 520 through 550.
 Placement to be confirmed by a Roanoke College proficiency test.